HRDC-Bozeman/Data-Coordinator-Docs/Instructions/universalintake.md

 It is important to regularly update our client data.
 It is a good rule of thumb to keep the data less than 6 months old.
 You can quickly identify if a client's data is older than that by the color coded Most Recent Assessment dashboard widget.

-You can create a new assessment from the assessment summary form by clicking the "+ Add New" button in the top-right corner.
+You can create a new assessment from the assessment summary form by clicking the "+ Add New Housing Assessment" or the "+ Add New FOC Assessment"  button at the top-right corner.
 This will launch the [New Assessment](../Forms/1000000267.md) form.
 Select the program and assessment type, enter the date, and hit "Save".
 You will be directed to fill out the [HUD Assessment](../Forms/1000000248.md) form, but you will have to go back to the assessment summary form to fill in values for the other assessment forms.

 ---
 ---